Understanding the Concept of Cremation: A Brief Overview

 3. The Detailed Process of Cremation: Step-by-Step

 After understanding the historical and cultural significance of cremation, let's delve into the detailed step-by-step process of cremation.
-Cremation, although a complex process, can be divided into several key steps.
+While the process may seem complex, it is systematic and respectful.

 Step 1: Identification and Authorization